the-events-calendar/event-tickets/readme.txt

 * [Event Tickets Plus](http://m.tri.be/18wk), for selling tickets to your events using your favorite e-commerce platform.
 * [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/), for managing a full calendar of events with ease.
 * [Events Calendar PRO](http://m.tri.be/18wi), for adding premium calendar features like recurring events, advanced views, cool widgets, shortcodes, additional fields, and more!
+* [Virtual Events](http://m.tri.be/1akx), which optimizes your calendar for virtual events including Zoom integration, video and livestream embeds, SEO optimization for online events and more.
 * [Event Aggregator](http://m.tri.be/197u), a service that effortlessly fills your calendar with events from Meetup, Google Calendar, iCalendar, Eventbrite, CSV, and ICS.
 * [Community Events](http://m.tri.be/2g), for allowing frontend event submission from your readers.
 * [Community Tickets](http://m.tri.be/18wl), which allows event organizers to sell tickets to the events they submit via Community Events.